 Good Monday morning!
-I have been busy pulling a lot of fall seed orders.
+I have been busy pulling a lot of fall seed orders that have come into David's Garden Seeds®.
 The orders have started going back up again and most of the seeds that are being ordered are for fall planting and are going all over Texas!

 I am also getting a lot of flower seed orders for all over the United States.
 We have had several hundred orders each day now for a week and they are not slowing down.

 One of our contractors put up a front porch on the brand new building today so we can get in and out as we fix it up.

 Our internet specialist who we used in San Antonio, Flavio, came out this evening to set up our cloud.
 He was here until 8pm along with our manager, Jay.
 As they left, I walked out to close the gates.

 Today, we sent five boxes of fall seed orders with the mailman.
 We already have a huge stack of fall seed orders for him to take tomorrow.
 I filled orders for several hours this morning and we have some other employees in another building working on them.